selivan/https-ssl-cert-check/README.md

 May be used standalone or with Zabbix.
 See example of integration in `userparameters_ssl_cert_check.conf` and [zabbix manual](https://www.zabbix.com/documentation/current/manual/config/items/userparameters) about user parameters.

+Can be used with busybox ash shell instead of bash.

 #### Usage

 `ssl_cert_check.sh valid|expire <hostname or IP> [port][/[starttls protocol]] [domain for TLS SNI] [check timeout (seconds)]`